BBischof/bbischof.github.io/_posts/articles/2018-01-01-the-route-to-the-top-100.md

 ## The dataset

-Until this moment I'd been able to simply copy the table off the front page, and with some text-editor dexterity, turn it into something that looked like a data set.
+Until this moment I'd been able to simply copy the table off the front page _(Note that the website has changed a bit recently)_ , and with some text-editor dexterity, turn it into something that looked like a data set.
 Now, I knew I needed to do a few things:

 - scrape the dataset and make sure it was clean and more easily referenced
 - download the Strava segments for each climb and add the segment number to my dataset